zacikpa/diffkemp-analysis/README.md

 In our example, the tool will perform the following steps:

-1. It will clone the git repository of `libsodium`.
+1. Clone the git repository of `libsodium`.

-2. The tool will checkout to each provided tag and build `libsodium` into a DiffKemp snapshot.
+2. Checkout to each provided tag and build `libsodium` into a DiffKemp snapshot.

-4. Using Diffkemp, the tool will compare all consecutive pairs of snapshots.
+4. Compare all consecutive pairs of snapshots using DiffKemp.

 The results will be exported into a file in the provided output directory in the following form.